1 Policy Statement

 The purpose of this policy is to outline the acceptable use of IT assets at XXX.
 These rules are in place to protect the employees and the organization.
 Inappropriate use exposes FCI to risks including virus attacks, compromise of network systems and services, and legal issues.

-This policy applies to all XXX’s Employees, Contractors, and Third Party Employees, who have access to IT assets of XXX and may be bound by contractual agreements.
+This policy applies to all XXX’s Employees, Contractors, and Third Party Employees, who have access to the IT assets of XXX and may be bound by contractual agreements.

 3.2 IT Assets